echavemann/learnsomething/README.md

 Thanks to your diligent work, on the last step, you have not been fired immediately.
 The company transfers you to train under a QR, who immediately sets you to work on building a pricing utility using C++ that he can directly import using Python.
-The Python script, pricing formula, and some simple unit tests will be provided to help you with development.
+The Python script and pricing formula will be provided to help you with development.

+Pricing formula is as follows:
+Theoretical Value = (Previous Price * (0.9 + Interest Rate)) * Oleo Constant.You should take all 3 variables as input
+floats into your function.

 ## Instructions